Two failure modes of deep transformers and how to avoid them: a unified theory of signal propagation at initialisation: Setup and notation

-We consider a vanilla transformer encoder~\citep{vaswani2017attention} that processes sequences of $T$ tokens from a dictionary of size $V$, see \cref{fig: block}.
-We consider the full Transformer block comprising a layer of self-attention, residual connections, layer normalisation, and a feed forward MLP with ReLU activation, which we recall here.
+We consider a vanilla Transformer encoder~\citep{vaswani2017attention} that processes sequences~$\{X_t\}_{t=1,\ldots,T}$ of $T$ tokens embedded in a $d$-dimensional space.
+We analyse signal propagation through a complete Transformer block comprising self-attention, residual connections, layer normalisation, and a feed-forward MLP.

-\paragraph{Layer Norm.} Layer normalisation~\citep{ba2016layer} is typically applied to each token vector by centring it, scaling it by its standard deviation, and optionally applying a learnable affine transformation.
-We focus on the \textit{post-norm} Transformer variant~\citep{wang2019learning, xiong2020layer}, where the affine transformation parameters are initialised as~\(\gamma = 1\) and \(\beta = 0\) and thus effectively omitted at initialisation.
-Moreover, we do not explicitly subtract the mean, effectively working with a normalisation similar to Ransom~\citep{zhang2019root}.
-Under these assumptions, the normalization operation can be expressed as: